 The ISS implemented an institutional DTN service in May 2016, which improved the reliability of payload science data transmission and reduced operational overhead and planning.

-On 20 November 2017, a selfie taken at the National Science Foundation’s McMurdo Station, Antartica was sent to ISS using DTN protocol suite.
+On 20 November 2017, a selfie taken at the National Science Foundation’s McMurdo Station, Antarctica was sent to ISS using DTN protocol suite.
 As you can see in the selfie, NASA engineers Mark Sinkiat, Peter Fetterer and Salem El nimri held a photo of Vint Cerf, who helped develop the technology.

 The DTN software on a smartphone sent the selfie on its journey to the ISS.
 The packets travel from the McMurdo ground station to White Sands Complex, NASA via TDRS (Tracking & Data Relay Satellite).
 Then, a set of DTN nodes forwarded the packets to Marshall Space Flight Center in Alabama, which is the access point of DTN network.
 The packets were forwarded to the space station via another TDRS link where they routed to the TRek (Telescience Resource Kit) demonstration payload.
 The last DTN node extracted the image data from packets, and payload reassembled the original photo and displayed it onboard the ISS.